Supreme Court battle overshadows bad news for Trump

 Rudy Giuliani to Mueller: “Show us something. … There’s nothing.”
 But that isn’t exactly true

-Explaining why Trump’s legal team is recommending that the president NOT speak to special counsel Robert Mueller, Rudy Giuliani said on “Meet the Press” yesterday:
+Explaining why Trump’s legal team is recommending that the president NOT speak to special counsel Robert Mueller, Rudy Giuliani said on “Meet the Press” on Sunday:

 But Giuliani stating “there’s nothing” isn’t true — at least when it comes to Trump’s 2016 campaign team.
 In a little more than a year, there have been multiple indictments, multiple guilty pleas and even jail time for top Trump officials, including his campaign chairman (Paul Manafort), a top campaign and transition aide (Rick Gates) and Trump’s first national security adviser (Michael Flynn).
 That’s quite a rap sheet for an investigation that’s lasted less than half of the time that the House select committee on Benghazi existed (May 2014 to December 2016).